Micron raises third-quarter revenue forecast

 Analysts had expected a revenue of $4.93 billion and adjusted earnings of 56 cents per share, according to IBES data from Refinitiv.

-Reporting by Ayanti Bera in Bengaluru; editing by Uttaresh.V
+Reporting by Ayanti Bera in Bengaluru and Stephen Nellis in San Francisco; editing by Uttaresh.V and Sonya Hepinstall